codemaker1023/Memori/README.md

 ## Memori v3 coming soon

 We’re opening a small private beta group for **Memori v3**.
-If you want early access to the new memory fabric for enterprise AI, join our [beta testing program here](https://github.com/GibsonAI/Memori/discussions/176).
+If you want to know more and get early access to the new memory fabric for enterprise AI, join our [beta testing program here](https://github.com/GibsonAI/Memori/discussions/176).

 ---